-The purpose of the act is to provide parties an additional option to consider for resolving a matter without judicial intervention.
-That purpose is furthered even if parties choose collaborative law even after a case is commenced in court.
+The purpose of the rules/act is to provide parties an additional option to consider for resolving a matter without judicial intervention.
+That purpose is furthered even if parties choose collaborative law after a case is commenced in court.
 Every pending case that is settled without a trial conserves party and public resources for other matters.
-Section 6 thus authorizes parties to a proceeding before a tribunal- usually an action in court- to sign a collaborative law participation agreement.
+Rule 6(a) and Section 6(a) thus authorize parties to a proceeding before a tribunal-usually an action in court-to sign a collaborative law participation agreement.